tuutrag-open/tuutrag-open/README.md

-# tuutrag-open
-Teach to Understand, Understanding to Teach: RAG for requirements traceability.
+# Teach to Understand, Understanding to Teach: RAG for requirements traceability.